enricfentcami/k8s-ckad-notas/ckad-02-config-03-security-auth-rbac.md

 2. Webhook server response is another `AdmissionReview` object with the `allowed` flag to true or false
 3. Webhook server can have a `validate` and/or `mutate` POST endpoints

-To configure an admission webhook we need to define a YAML object
+To configure an admission webhook we need to define a YAML object:

 ```yaml
 apiVersion: admissionregistration.k8s.io/v1